 Q. How safe is campus?

 A. Campus safety personnel are available at Viterbo 24 hours each day, all year.
 Security officers are trained to handle a variety of calls and complaints from the Viterbo University community.
 Security officers have the authority to ask individuals for identification, to determine whether those persons have lawful business with the university, and to issue parking tickets billed through the business office.
-The office hours for the director of campus safety are Monday through Friday, 9 am - 6 pm.
-The safety and well-being of the campus community is a priority at Viterbo.
-Many campus and community officials are involved in keeping our campus safe.
+The office hours for the director of campus safety are Monday through Friday, 9 a.m.–6 p.m.
+The safety and well-being of the Viterbo campus community is a priority.
+Many campus and community officials are involved in keeping the campus safe.
 Still, a truly safe campus is achieved only with the cooperation of the entire campus community.
-The university crime report can be found on our Viterbo website.
+The university crime report can be found on the Viterbo website.

 Q. What if my son/daughter is having difficulty in school or needs personal counseling?

-A. The academic resource center on campus provides peer tutoring, writing assistance, drop-in tutoring, workshops, math assistance, test accommodations, and much more.
-These services are available to all students at Viterbo.
-We encourage students to stop in to the academic resource center anytime to get help with homework or to ask questions.
-We also encourage students to talk to their advisors on a regular basis.
-If your son/daughter needs personal counseling for any reason, we do have a campus counselor that is a senior-level administrator with a Master's Degree in counseling and 33 years experience working with college students.
+A. The Academic Resource Center on campus provides peer tutoring, writing assistance, drop-in tutoring, workshops, math assistance, test accommodations, and much more.
+These services are available to all Viterbo students.
+We encourage students to stop at the Academic Resource Center anytime to get help with homework or to ask questions.
+We also encourage students to talk to their advisor on a regular basis.
+If your son/daughter needs personal counseling for any reason, there is a campus counselor who is a senior-level administrator with a master's degree in counseling and 33 years of experience working with college students.
 In addition, we have campus ministry, academic counseling, and career services on campus for any of your student's needs.

-Q. Are there activities for my son/daughter to be involved in?
+Q. Are there activities for my son/daughter in which to be involved?

 Q. Who is the point of contact for parents?

 Q. Residence Assistants (RAs) work very closely with students in the residence halls.
-What types of training do these students receive?
+What type of training do these students receive?

 A. The RAs arrive two weeks prior to the halls opening each semester.
 During these two weeks, the RAs go through intensive training which involves learning about campus resources, emergency procedures, student programming, CPR training, and much more.
 The RAs also receive training throughout the year to keep them refreshed and updated.